csc-training/node-level-optimization/docs/01-overview.md

 - They enable more accurate statistics and low overhead
     - In some cases they can be used for tracing without any extra instrumentation
 - Number of counters is much smaller than the number of events that can be recorded
 - Different CPUs have different counters
+- In multi-user systems like HPC clusters kernel security settings may limit available counters

 # Optimizing program {.section}